gecko0307/dagon/doc/tutorials/Tutorial 11. glTF Import.md

-# Tutorial 11.
-Exporting Assets from Blender
+# Tutorial 11. glTF Import

 Since Dagon 0.12, the recommended asset format for using with Dagon is [glTF](https://www.khronos.org/gltf/), a JSON-based scene description accompanied by a binary file that stores raw data such as vertex buffers.